hzget/hzget.github.io/notes/practice/algorithm.md

 * work well with binary search and quick sort
 * have little space overhead

+Operations such as adding or deleting items in the middle of an array are inefficent, thus we need the ***lists*** structure for that.

 ### Applications

 Package [sort][std/sort] provides primitives for sorting slices and